mikeizbicki/ucr-cs100/assignments/lab/lab0-vim/README.md

 *You will need to be comfortable with the bash terminal in order to complete this lab.
 Some previous cs100 students created a [short tutorial](./terminal.md) you can work through if you need a refresher.
 You will not lose any points if you can't finish the main lab in time due to working through this tutorial.
-You will be able to work through it later.*
+You will be able to finish the lab later.*

 # learning `vim`